Hello everyone! 🙂

 Wolfie: (puzzled) “Don’t you want a chair?
 What about a footstool?
 A beanbag?
 A glass of water?” (gradually; panics) “Wait, steady on. there’s a fine line between hospitality and insistence.
 What’s… Wait.
 Wait, wait, no, no, NO!”

 Wolfie’s office is currently empty.
-On his computer, an email pings in his inbox – a demand from the Divergent Wordsmiths editor asking where the introduction to ‘Unbound Imaginings, Volume 2’ is.
+On the computer, an email pings in his inbox – a demand from the Divergent Wordsmiths editor asking where the introduction to ‘Unbound Imaginings, Volume 2’ is.
 No response is given due to Wolfie’s unexpected absence.

 TO BE CONTINUED…